leoashish/MiniDrive/README.md

-## This is a small app made using the Flask framework.
+## Mini Drive: Smaller Version of Google Drive

 ### Run the app.
+1. Python should be installed.
-1. pip install python
+2. pip install flask
-2. python3 app.py
+3. python3 app.py

 ## About the App
 It is a small app like Google Drive.